Madison Paige: In Heavy Rain

 Madison begins her own investigation, beginning by questioning Adrian Baker, a fired surgeon who now illegally deals medical supplies as drugs.
-She finds her next lead in the "Blue Lagoon", a night club.
-If the player does not have Madison leave after finding evidence leading her to the club, or has her drink Baker's secretly drugged drink, she is knocked out and wakes up tied to operating table.
+If the player does not have Madison leave after finding evidence leading her to the club, or has her drink Baker's secretly drugged drink, she is knocked out and wakes up tied to an operating table.
 If the player fails to escape here, Madison will be killed and removed from the game's future chapters.
 If she lives, she will then go to the Blue Lagoon and interrogate Paco Mendez, the club's owner.
 After Paco leads her to his office to be private, he pulls a gun on her and forces her to strip.
 After stripping clothes until the player manages to surprise hit Paco with a lamp, she ties him up and begins questioning him.
 Next, she goes back to the motel and talks with Ethan.
 Madison leans in to kiss Ethan, and the player, as Ethan, may choose whether or not to embrace her, leading to a sex scene, or reject her.
 After the sex scene, Ethan finds her photos and the beginning of a story about him as the possible Origami Killer.
 As Ethan, the player may choose whether Ethan tells her to leave, ending the romance, or forgives her.
 Whichever the player chooses, Madison leaves, and notices the cops.
 The player may have her warn Ethan, who may or may not be arrested depending on the player's next actions as him.

 She then visits Ann Sheppard, an old woman suffering from Alzheimer's disease and the mother of two sons, one of which drowned in rainwater in a hole in a construction site, and the other who was then adopted.
 Madison finds the identity of the killer, Scott Shelby, and investigates his apartment.
 There, she may find the address where Shaun Mars, Ethan's son, is being held.
 Shelby eventually arrives, and sets the place ablaze while Madison is still there.
 Madison may die in the blaze, or the player may manage to have her escape.
 If she escapes and has found Shaun's location, the player may have her phone and tell either Norman or Ethan it, or have her go there alone.
 If the player fails to find the address and/or dies, she will be removed from play for the final level where the killer is confronted.